U.S. Lawmakers Adopt Historic and Far Reaching Buy America Laws in Bipartisan Infrastructure Agreement

 - Provide transparency into governmental contracting decisions related to domestic sourcing.

-On November 5, 2021 the U.S. House of Representatives passed a bipartisan $1.2 trillion “hard” infrastructure bill, paving the way for enactment of a major component of President Biden’s “Build Back Better” domestic infrastructure agenda.
-H.R.
-3684, the Infrastructure Investment and Jobs Act (IIJA) – also known as the Bipartisan Infrastructure Deal – was passed by the House by a vote of 228-206, with 13 Republicans joining all but six Democrats in supporting the measure.
+BACKGROUNDOn November 5, 2021 the U.S. House of Representatives passed a bipartisan $1.2 trillion “physical” infrastructure bill, paving the way for enactment of a major component of President Biden’s “Build Back Better” domestic infrastructure agenda.
+The Infrastructure Investment and Jobs Act (IIJA) H.R.
+3684 – also known as the Bipartisan Infrastructure Deal – was passed by the House by a vote of 228-206, with 13 Republicans joining all but six Democrats in supporting the measure.
 The bill now awaits the President’s signature, nearly three months after Senate passage.

-The IIJA contains approximately $550 billion in new infrastructure spending and covers roads and bridges, public transit, rail, pipeline, safety and research programs that are typically included in five-year surface transportation reauthorizations.
+The IIJA contains approximately $550 billion in new infrastructure spending over current spending levels and covers roads and bridges, public transit, rail, safety and research programs that are typically included in five-year surface transportation reauthorizations.
 Additionally, the five-year bill makes major investments in drinking and wastewater infrastructure; ports and airports; broadband; grid security; and clean energy programs (e.g., electric vehicle infrastructure and carbon capture).
 The bill also includes major domestic procurement (“Buy America”) requirements for infrastructure materials.

 In summary, the BABA would bar the award of federal financial assistance for infrastructure unless all of the iron, steel and manufactured products and construction materials used in the project are produced in the United States.